General Electric is grounding its fleet of corporate jets to save money

 Flannery told employees in a memo on his first day that investors on Wall Street expect him to cut costs and hold people accountable for results.
 "I heard them loud and clear," Flannery wrote.

-It's not clear precisely how much money GE will save from winding down its corporate jet program.
-GE declined to specify how many jets it owns.
+It's not clear precisely how much money GE will save from winding down its corporate jet program and selling the planes.
+GE, which has had a corporate flight department for decades, declined to specify how many jets it owns.

-The FAA lists at least a dozen aircraft that are registered to GE, including multiple helicopters, jets made by Gulfstream and Bombardier and even a Boeing (BA) 747.
+The FAA lists at least a dozen aircraft that are registered to GE, including multiple helicopters and jets made by Gulfstream and Bombardier.
+GE Aviation owns a Boeing (BA) 747 for testing purposes, but that jet won't be impacted by the new policy.

 As CEO, Immelt racked up over $250,000 worth of personal GE aircraft usage last year, according to filings from March.
 The filings said "for security purposes" GE requires its CEO to use company aircraft for all personal and business air travel.
-GE declined to say whether that policy is changing.
+The GE board has updated its policy to allow the CEO to fly on charter and even commercial flights, according to a person familiar with the matter.

 GE has sought to remake itself in recent years by narrowing its focus to areas it can lead like health care, wind turbines, jet engines and trains.
 Along the way, the company has sold off once-prized assets like NBC Universal and GE Capital.
 GE even announced plans in June to unload its iconic light bulb business.